gnachman/iterm2-website/source/_includes/3.4/documentation-captured-output.md

 #### Step 1: Create Triggers

-<a href="/documentation-triggers.html">Create a Trigger</a> that matches your compiler's errors and warnings.
+<a href="/documentation-triggers.html">Create a Trigger</a> with the **Capture Output** action that matches your compiler's errors and warnings.
 Clang's errors look like this:
 <pre>
 filename.c:54:9: error: use of undeclared identifier 'foo'
 </pre>